Salt & Wind Travel

 The wine and food should be of the same intensity and texture

-Meaning that bold-flavored, multi-layered foods like Oaxacan moles will want equally bold red wines like Syrah or Zinfandel.
+Meaning that bold-flavored, multi-layered foods like Oaxacan moles will pair equally well with equally bold red wines, such as Syrah or Zinfandel.
 Meanwhile, a delicate scallop crudo will work with a similarly delicate white wine.

 Fat tends to balance out high-tannin wine